 Yogurt also helps to prevent UTIs since it contains calcium which hardens the bladder lining and reduces irritation.
 This benefit of yogurt is particularly useful in dogs who are susceptible to infection of the urinary tract due to a weak sphincter or other health issues.

-Yogurt can prevent or reduce nausea and diarrhea by strengthening your dog’s immune system and increasing the number of beneficial bacteria in her intestines.
-Yogurt is useful during chemotherapy, which usually depletes the good bacteria as well as the bad.
-Just make sure to use dog plain yogurt with active cultures, not one that contains artificial sweetener, and not to feed your dog too much at once.
+Yogurt can prevent or reduce nausea and diarrhea by strengthening your dog’s immune system and increasing the number of beneficial bacteria in their intestines.
+Just make sure to use dog plain yogurt with active cultures, not one that contains artificial sweetener.
+Strictly avoid feeding your dog too much at once.

 Yogurt is also high in tryptophan, which has a calming effect and can help to ease stress and anxiety.